ketkiambekar/housing-prices-prediction/README.md

 ![Predictions](/images/predictions.png)

 This scatter plot by far gives the best visual idea of the performance of the model.
-Ideally we should've obtained a straight line, as that would imply that predicted prices are equal to actual prices.
+Ideally we should've obtained a straight (x=y) line, as that would imply that predicted prices are equal to actual prices.